Autodesk: History

 In 1989, Autodesk's sales grew to over $100,000,000 after just four operational years.

 Walker remained a programmer at Autodesk until 1994, when he left due to disagreements with changes at the company.
 With the purchase of Softdesk in 1997, Autodesk started to develop specialty versions of AutoCAD, targeted to broad industry segments, including architecture, civil engineering, and manufacturing.
 Since the late 1990s, the company has added several significant non-AutoCAD-based products, including Revit, a parametric building modeling application (acquired in 2002, from Massachusetts-based Revit Technologies for $133 million), and Inventor, an internally developed parametric mechanical design CAD application.

 In 2007, Timothy Vernor sued Autodesk (Vernor v.
 Autodesk, Inc.), alleging that he was entitled to resell "used" copies of AutoCAD software on eBay.
 He had obtained the software from an Autodesk licensee at an office liquidation sale.
 A federal district judge in Washington denied Autodesk's initial motion to dismiss in early 2008.
 In February and March 2009, both sides filed motions for summary judgment addressing the issue whether the First Sale Doctrine applies to previously licensed software.
 The Court ruled in Vernor's favor, holding that when the transfer of software to the purchaser materially resembled a sale (non-recurring price, right to perpetual possession of copy) it was, in fact, a "sale with restrictions on use" giving rise to a right to resell the copy under the first-sale doctrine.
 As such, Autodesk could not pursue an action for copyright infringement against Vernor, who sought to resell used versions of its software on eBay.
 Autodesk appealed the decision to the United States Court of Appeals for the Ninth Circuit, which reversed the lower court ruling, denying Vernor the right to resale Autodesk software due to Autodesk's nontransferable licensing restrictions.
 In October 2011, the U.S. Supreme Court let stand the 9th Circuit Court of Appeals ruling.

 Autodesk introduced a new logo at the TED conference in Long Beach, California, on February 26, 2013.

 Autodesk announced the largest lay off in its history on November 27, 2017, with the lay off of 1,150 jobs.
 This was in addition to the almost 1,000 job cuts announced in January 2016.
 The number of Autodesk employees decreased from approximately 9,200 to 7,200 in less than 2 years.

 Autodesk updated to its current logo in September 2021.

-In 2022, Autodesk moved their headquarters to San Francisco from San Rafael, California — which served as their headquarters since 1994.
+In 2022, Autodesk moved their headquarters to San Francisco from San Rafael, California—which served as their headquarters since 1994.

+In 2025, Autodesk layoffs of 1,350 employees roughly 9% of its workforce as part of restructuring effort to focus on AI and cloud computing.